HLR/DomiKnowS/docs/developer/KNOWLEDGE.md

 The constrains are regular Python instructions thus they have to follow definition of tuple in Python.

-Backus�Naur form of the Logical Constrain:
+Backus-Naur form of the Logical Constrain:

 	<logicalConstrain> ::= <notLogicalConstrain> | <2ElementsLogicalConstrain> | <multiElementsLogicalConstrain> | <countConstrain> | <existsConstrain>